 More and more cosmetic and skincare companies are beginning to develop natural spray tans.
 Check out what brands are available in your local area, and try to get a recommendation from someone who has tried the salon and brand.

 Organing Tanning Solution

 Monuskin from Susan Molyneux

 I decided to use Monuskin from Susan Molyneux, but the other brands do not contain any parabens and could be worth trying.
-My tan seemed to last longer than 14 days and allowed me to build up a natural tan.
+My tan lasted more than 14 days and allowed me to build up a natural tan.
 The color was great and looked very natural.
 I also got lots of good advice from the brand appointed salon, and it was clear the staff knew the product very well.

 Unlike other brands I have tried, I found that it did not dry out my skin at all, and it was not affected by swimming in the sea almost every day.
-It also allowed me to build up a suntan naturally.
 I did not feel that I had to go back for a top-up as I had managed to achieve a natural-looking tan seamlessly.
 However, I did go back at the end of September as I wanted to hang on to my tan for a bit longer.
 It did last and I have been topping my tan up on a regular basis without any skin problems at all.

 Would I use it again?
-Yes, I would and I will be having another top-up to make sure my tan lasts during the summer months.
+Yes, I would and I will be having another top-up to make sure my tan lasts during the winter months.

 © 2018 Annie Messeri